James Joseph on Working from God’s Own Home

 3. Ability to manage unplanned disruptions from family and friends.

-How does your family feel about not being a part of an urban surroundings?
+How does your family feel about not being a part of urban surroundings?
 And not having access to things like shopping malls etc?

 We use our holidays effectively to compensate for this.